- Do I need to apply for Institutional Review Board (IRB) approval?

 - How will researchers be notified of the status of their protocols?

-An email will be sent to the principal investigator regarding the status of the protocol after it has been reviewed initially.
+An email will be sent to the principal investigator regarding the status of the protocol during important steps in the review process.
 The IRB can issue an approval, approval with minor revisions, a tabling of the protocol, or a disapproval of the protocol.
-Others involved in the protocol, including student researchers, protocol coordinators, and co-PIs, will be cc’d on the email to the PI.
-The status of a protocol in CyberIRB® is updated automatically.
+Others involved in the protocol that have been “shared” on the project within the IRBNet system will also receive email notifications about important steps in the process.
+The current status of a project can be viewed in the “Project Overview” window in IRBNet.

 - Who are the IRB members?